tota-dart/tota-website/pages/docs/configuration.md

 # Configuration

-Tota uses environment variables prefixed with `TOTA_*` for all settings.
-You can modify these settings with a `.env` (dotenv) file placed in the project directory.

-⚠️ Don't check-in this configuration file into your git repository.
+While Tota ships with sensible defaults to allow for zero-configuration use, it also allows you to override settings by using environment variables prefixed with `TOTA_*`.

 <br>